CarlosVegaMe/Personal-Search-Result-Blocker/README.md

 Personal-Search-Result-Blocker
 ==============================

 _This repo is not actively maintained and remains as a proof of concept only.
-This extension does not work with newer versions of Safari/OSX_
+This extension does work with newer versions of Safari (MacOS). read more on notes.

 A free safari extension which allows you to hide Google search results based on domain name.
 Also includes a basic ad blocker.